Information Regarding DAT

-Studies conducted by ADA show that a combination of college performance record along with DAT results is a good predictor of dental college performance.
-DAT is, thus, a reliable test that colleges depend upon heavily for admission purposes.
+Studies conducted by ADA show that a combination of college performance record along with the results is a good predictor of dental college performance.
+The test is, thus, a reliable test that colleges depend upon heavily for admission purposes.
 Besides, it is conducted by the oldest and largest national dental association in the world, the ADA.

 DAT Structure and Format

 There are four tests comprising DAT.
 In all there are 280 testing items and all are of multiple-choice type.

 - Survey of Natural Sciences: This test consists of 100 items including 40 on Biology, 30 on General Chemistry and 30 on Organic Chemistry.
 The test has to be completed in 90 minutes.

 - Perceptual Ability: This test consists of 90 items.
 These are spread across six subtests on apertures, angle discrimination, 3D form development, view recognition, paper folding and cube counting.
 There are 15 items based on each subtest.
 The time given to complete this test is 60 minutes.